 EASTD 197: China’s Cultural Revolution (Koss)

-EASTD 198: Political Parties in East Asia (Koss)
+EASTD 198: Political Parties of East Asia (Koss)

 GENED 1052: Race in a Polarized America (may also count for American subfield) (Hochschild)